nisarrg/nisarrg/README.md

 - Some of My Projects that I've worked on are:

-    - GitGPT Insights - The project provided insights of a GitHub repository using LLMs.
+    - **📈 GitGPT Insights** - The project provided insights of a GitHub repository using LLMs.
 It can be found [here:](Link)

-    - Indian Test Cricket Analyzer - This was a dashboard that provided insights about performance of Indian Cricket Team in test format.
+    - 🏏 **Indian Test Cricket Analyzer** - This was a dashboard that provided insights about performance of Indian Cricket Team in test format.
 It can be found [here.](https://github.com/nisarrg/Visualization-Project)

-    - Sign Language Recognition - This is a Deep Neural Network model that recognizes motion-based sign language gestures used by Deaf communities.
+    - 🧏🏻‍♂️ Sign Language Recognition - This is a Deep Neural Network model that recognizes motion-based sign language gestures used by Deaf       communities.
 It can be found [here.](https://github.com/nisarrg/Sign-Language-Recognition-MotionBased-)

+    - 👀 **Deep Facial Recognition** - It is custom Deep Learning Model (Siamese Neural Network) created from a research paper named Siamese Neural Networks for One-shot Image Recognition.
+It can be found [here.](https://github.com/nisarrg/Deep-Facial-Recognition)

 <h3 align="left">Connect with me:</h3>
 <p align="left">